NESCent/hip_hack_howto/hackathonsLessonsLearntMeetingProgram.md

     - surveys
     - etc.

-#### Cluster around pitched sub-projects by interests, start working on them

-Very similar to Open Space Technology approaches (the [wikipedia article](http://en.wikipedia.org/wiki/Open_Space_Technology) on this gives a reasonable, quick intro to the idea), people free to move between projects as feels right to them.

-#### Regular updates on progress (midday, evening)
+#### Open Space Technology

+This approach [wikipedia article](http://en.wikipedia.org/wiki/Open_Space_Technology) gives a way for us to identify the projects we most want to get done during the four days, with us voting with our feet etc.